Car Accident Lawyer in Central Phoenix, AZ

 The dollar amount awarded for general damages varies greatly from case to case.
 As a result, general damages are often estimated by using a “multiplier”.

-Used by insurance adjusters and juries alike, the multiplier is way to place a dollar value on General Damages.
+Used by insurance adjusters and juries alike, the multiplier is a way to place a dollar value on General Damages.
 It begins by calculating all the Special Damages (the ones that already have numbers assigned to them) then multiplies that sum by a number between 1.5 and 5.
 Which number between 1.5 and 5 is used is often hotly debated.
 But the multiplier should be based upon other factors in the case, including the severity and longevity of the general damages.

 Rare, and used in instances of extreme neglect, Punitive Damages award extra money on top of the special and general damages and are intended to punish the party responsible for the injury and/or loss.
 If an injured party shows that the responsible party was so grossly negligent in causing the accident, the court may award Punitive Damages.